George W. Hayes (North Carolina)

 Captain George Washington Hayes (May 5, 1804 – October 26, 1864) was a 19th-century North Carolina politician.
 The town of Hayesville, North Carolina, is named for him.

 Early life

 Hayes was born in Georgia and left an orphan as a young boy.
-He spent much of his childhood among Cherokee Native American people in Haywood County and the Oconaluftee River valley where he learned their language at an early age.
+He spent much of his childhood among Cherokee people in Haywood County and the Oconaluftee River valley where he learned their language at an early age.
 In 1832 he married Nancy Elizabeth Crump and had two children with her.
 Hayes moved to a home along the Hiwassee River in Cherokee County by 1838.
 During the Cherokee removal known as the Trail of Tears, Hayes served as an interpreter.
 As a result of his service, he was given 700 acres on the Valley River in Tomotla in 1839.
 Hayes was an active participant in abetting Cherokee resistance to deportation and aiding plans to enable some Cherokee communities to remain.
 Hayes' wife died in 1839.
 She was the first person to be buried in Hawshaw Chapel Cemetery in Murphy.